BryantVaughn/OOP-Game-Show/README.md

 **Font**: I decided to use a new Google Font (Jura) that has been imported at the top of styles.css.

-**Transitions**: I added transitions to the display of correctly guessed phrase letters as well as the active state of the keyboard buttons.
+**Transitions**: I added transitions to the display of correctly guessed phrase letters.

 **Colors**: I changed the main colors around for the game board itself.
 I went with a tan background and dark blue/gray selections on top.